divyashah99/LLM-SQL-Retail-Project/README.md

 ## Project Highlights

-- I build an LLM based question and answer system that will use following,
+- I built an LLM based question and answer system that will use following,
   - Google Palm LLM
   - Hugging face embeddings
   - Streamlit for UI